jackdewinter/pymarkdown/docs/rules/rule_md041.md

 ## Summary

-First line in file should be a top level heading.
+First line in file should be a top-level heading.

 ## Reasoning

+### Correctness

 In most cases, the top-level heading of a document is used as the title of that document.
 Therefore, the first heading in the document should be a